jadhavd183/movie-list-app/README.md

-An example using MVVM for an iOS App
+An example of using MVVM for an iOS app.